 • Educational Leadership • Higher Education Administration • Research and Evaluation Methods.• School Psychology • Special Education and Early Childhood Studies • Student Personnel in Higher Education.

 Nearly 4,000 students were enrolled last year in the college’s 161 online courses, 14 online degrees and six certification programs.

 The college’s educator preparation programs have been continuously accredited by the National Council for the Accreditation of Teacher Education (NCATE) since 1954.

 According to the latest U.S. News rankings of America’s Best Graduate Schools, UF’s College of Education is the highest rated education college in both Florida and among public institutions in the Southeastern Conference.
 Nationally, the college rated 30th among public education schools and 40th overall.

-Five individual academic programs also were nationally ranked:
+Five individual academic programs and our online graduate education program also were nationally ranked:

 Special Education – 6th

 Elementary Teacher Education – 18th